Race Start Times - 2021

 Chicago is known for many things -- skyline-perfecting architecture, waistline-expanding cuisine, the most revolting booze known to man.
 Natural beauty is not necessarily one of those things.
 However, a massive greenbelt of spectacular nature was right here all along.

 Simply put, the Chicago Outerbelt is a trail that connects some of the best nature surrounding our city.
-Our route will extend from Downtown’s Buckingham Fountain to the south suburbs, west to the Des Plaines River Trail, up north to Lake County, and finally back south along the Chicago lakefront.
+In the future we hope our route will extend from the Pulaski Woods in the south up north to Lake County, and finally back south along the Chicago Lakefront returning to Pulaski Woods.
 Primarily it consists of municipal properties pieced together for the first time -- like the Cook County Forest Preserve District, Chicago Park District, and Lake County Forest Preserves.
-With some sections traversing secluded wilderness, and others right near urban populations, the result is a running and hiking experience you won’t find anywhere besides Chicago.

 Along the Outerbelt, you’ll see a vast cross-section of wildlife including deer, herons, egrets, eagles, hawks, frogs, toads, and fish.
 The only dangers you’re likely to encounter are some poison ivy, a few bug bites, and maybe a little sunburn.